 OEC has several distinct interests in the disposition of this case.
 OEC is interested in the proper calculation of utility RECs to ensure that those calculations comport with the letter and intent of S.B.
 221. As one of the first applications for RECs for biomass-based generation in Ohio, the disposition of this case will inform how future applications are considered by the Commission.
+Each biomass-based REC displaces other renewable generation and therefore should be carefully scrutinized to ensure that the source of the fuel and its use allow for truly renewable generation.
 OEC, as an environmental advocacy organization, has a special interest in the outcome of this case because of the direct impact that decisions on the calculation of RECs will have on the current and future effectiveness of S.B.
 221, and thus, the further deployment of cleaner sources of electricity in Ohio.

 Second, pursuant to R.C.
 4903.221(B)(2), the Commission shall consider "The legal position advanced by the prospective intervenor and its probable relation to the merits of the case."
-Although OEC does not outline detailed legal arguments in this section, OEC maintains that Columbus Southern Power Company's request for certification pursuant to R.C.
+Although OEC does not outline detailed legal arguments in this section, OEC maintains that South Point's request for certification pursuant to R.C.
 4928.64 should be subject to high scrutiny.
-RECs must not be granted for non-renewable generation.
-Additionally, the OEC has significant concerns regarding the sustainability, both from an economic and environmental perspective, of the biomass procured to supply this plant.
+RECs must not be granted for non-renewable generation, and important questions regarding the source of the biomass material remain unanswered.

 Third, pursuant to R.C.
 4903.221(B)(3), the Commission shall consider "Whether the intervention by the prospective intervenor will unduly prolong or delay the proceedings."
 OEC has significant experience dealing with electric utilities questions before the Commission and will not seek to delay the proceeding.
 OEC has been consistently involved in the development and enactment of S.B.
 221 and the associated rules, including as a party in numerous cases before the Commission.
-OEC's intervention will not unduly prolong or delay these proceedings; to the contrary, OEC's expertise and unique interest will add value to the efficient development of this case.
+OEC's intervention will not unduly prolong or delay these proceedings;

+to the contrary, OEC's expertise and unique interest will add value to the efficient development of this case.